 • Try to get enough sleep

 Furthermore above all, try to figure out what works for you individually.
-An anytime, any place approach compared to a more structured approach may be easier for most mamas during the first few months.
+An anytime, any place approach compared to a more structured approach may be easier for most mothers during the first few months.
 It is the little things that you do on a daily basis that makes a difference in the long run.

 The ultimate goal is not the number on the scale, but your mental and physical health (and that of babies’!).